MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/get-started-release-notes.md

 **Workaround:** Set both the exception tracking and performance tracking settings to include the same custom namespaces.

-## Using sudo elevation with Solaris operating systems requires a configuration change if sudo executable is not in an expected path
+## When using sudo elevation with Solaris operating systems, it requires a configuration change if sudo executable is not in an expected path
-**Description:** If you want to use sudo elevation on a computer running Solaris, and the sudo executable is not in the expected path, you will need to create a link to the correct path.
+**Description:** If you want to use sudo elevation on a computer running Solaris, and the sudo executable is not in the expected path, you need to create a link to the correct path.
 Operations Manager will look for the sudo executable in the path /opt/sfw/bin, and then in the path /usr/bin.
 If sudo is not installed in one of these paths, a link is required.

 **Workaround:** The UNIX and Linux agent installation script creates the symbolic link /etc/opt/Microsoft/scx/conf/sudodir to the folder expected to contain sudo.
 The agent uses this symbolic link to access sudo.
 The installation script automatically creates the symbolic link, so no action is needed for standard UNIX and Linux configurations.
 However if sudo is installed in a non-standard location, you should change the symbolic link to point to the folder where sudo is installed.
 If you change the symbolic link, its value is maintained for uninstall, re-installation, and upgrade operations with the agent.

 ## Operations Manager Console will stop responding if you attempt to resolve a dependency while importing a management pack
 **Description:** When you click **Import Management Packs** from the Administration workspace of the Operations Manager Operations console, the console will display the **Resolve** button if the Management Pack is dependent on another Management Pack.
-If you click **Resolve** you will see the **Dependency Warning**.
+If you click **Resolve**, you see the **Dependency Warning**.
 If you click the **Resolve** button in the **Dependency Warning** dialog, the Operations console will stop responding.

 **Workaround:** Install the Update for System Center 2016 - Operations Manager.
 See the Knowledge Base article [3117586](https://support.microsoft.com/en-us/kb/3117586) for specific instructions.